composer/windows-setup/src/README.md

 Only the _major_ and _minor_ version parts are used for a release, with a zero _patch_ element.
 The current release version is stored in `version.iss`.

-## Debugging
-Because the Inno IDE only allows one script open at a time, it is only possible to debug the main `composer.iss`.
-To get round this a `debug.iss` file is created each time you compile `composer.iss`.
-This concatenates all the include files so that you can debug from this script.
-Remember that any changes you make here are only temporary to this file.

 ## Code Signing
 The following instructions relate to [Certum CA](https://en.sklep.certum.pl), who provide cheap Open Source Code Signing certificates.
 Their SHA2 certificate lets you sign code with both SHA256